March 9, 2018

-That way you can get a clearer picture of where there might be gaps or issues in terms of their personality, work-style or cognitive fit for the role and you can target your interview questions, ensuring the best use of your time and reducing the risk of a bad hire.
+This allows a clearer picture of any gaps or issues in terms of their personality, work-style or knowledgable fit for the role.
+Improving your interview questions, and ensuring the best use of your time while reducing the risk of a bad hire.

-The type of psychometric assessments you issue matters too.
-For instance, for a high-level role, it’s worth the investment on comprehensive testing, including aptitude testing (including cognitive and verbal reasoning, as well as potentially numerical and abstract reasoning) and personality testing (such as 16PF or DiSC).
-You may want specifically assess aspects of their psychological character such as their emotional intelligence, their integrity, or their attitude towards safety at work.
+The type of analysing assessments you issue matters too.
+For instance, for a high-level role, it’s worth investing in comprehensive testing.
+These include aptitude testing (including cognitive, verbal reasoning, numerical and abstract reasoning) and personality testing (such as 16PF or DiSC).
+Specifically assess aspects of their psychological character such as their emotional intelligence, integrity, or their attitude towards safety at work.
 There are tests for all of these things.